 It was the second marriage for both of us.
 We wanted to do it quietly.
 But our love has grown as loud and lovely as the noonday sun sparkling over the water that day.

 Today, we sit drinking our morning coffee with our dog, Fannie.
 T was willing to drive the 776 miles to see my (our) son and his wife so Fannie could come along.
 And Fannie is very happy about that.

 See, love knows things other things don’t.
 Love sees and hears things other things can’t.
 Todd saw me on that snowy winter evening when anyone else on the street may have only seen a slumped over, sad divorcee.
 He saw me and he heard me say his name.

 Now, I look at my son and his wife and I know my prayers were answered.
 This hasn’t been an easy time for any of us.
 It would be easy to fall into the pandemic “blahs” as the morning paper describes it.
 But love is worth fighting for—the kind of love that sees, that hears, that heals.

-(And darling?
-I’m looking forward to the next 22 years with you.
+(And my darling?
+I’m looking forward to the next twenty-four years with you.
 Happy Anniversary Sweetheart.
 TMD0499.)

 What a great and true statement Deb.
 It sure points us in the right direction through life doesn’t it.

 Love the pictures, they sure tell a good story

 Congratulations to both you and Todd.
 You’re right Deb, love knows things other things don’t.
 Love sees and hears things other things can’t.
 And that comes with time spent loving, accepting, giving and sharing and it is precious indeed.
 Wishing the the two of you many many more!
 God’s grace, peace and blessings to you and yours.